Nsfr750/MSR605/Docs/MSR605 Programmer’s Manual.md

 and demonstrate the functionality of the MSR605.
 In some cases, it can be used as a card reading and writing program.

-æ System Requirement
+¬æ System Requirement

 1. 80286 PC/AT compatibles or later model with color display.
 2. Either the following operating systems: Windows 95,98,2000,XP,VISTA
 3. 256K available conventional memory.
 4. A free serial port (Com 1 or Com 2) with DB9 male connector.

-æ Test Program Installation
+¬æ Test Program Installation

 ```
 User shall follow the steps below in order to install test program.
 A. Connect MSR605 to USB port, and power on it.
-B. Execute test program from the subdirectory of ëDemo APí (e.g. MSR605.exe)
+B. Execute test program from the subdirectory of ‚ÄòDemo AP‚Äô (e.g. MSR605.exe)
 D. When the test program is first opened, a password dialog box will ask whether you wish a first time
 password.
 D The test program will auto-detect communication port.
-If there is any errors occurred, itíll appear in the
+If there is any errors occurred, it‚Äôll appear in the
 information dialog box after opening the program.
 User can close the AP by pressing OK button.
-E. If ìNot Find Reader/Writer!î appears in the information dialog box after opening the program, check to
+E. If ‚ÄúNot Find Reader/Writer!‚Äù appears in the information dialog box after opening the program, check to
 see that the USB connector is plugged into the correct USB port and the power cord/connector is also
 attached to USB thus lighting the green LED on the MSR605.
-F. When the test program is opened, youíll see the main window of the READER/WRITER UTILITY
+F. When the test program is opened, you‚Äôll see the main window of the READER/WRITER UTILITY
 PROGRAM.
 From this main window you can activate all functions by clicking the appropriate buttons and following the
 on screen instructions.